celestliaw/Predicting_Stock_Prices/README.md

 ## Recommendations
 1. Use both ARIMA and KNN models in tandem.
 2. Next, we can focus more on predicting the volatility of an asset instead of its price.
-3. Also ake into account the company’s financials to predict movements in future stock prices.
+3. Also take into account the company’s financials to predict movements in future stock prices.